-As the FD Graphic Design & Illustration course is a Higher Education qualification, you will be expected to demonstrate a certain level of independence in your learning.
+As the photography course is a Higher Education qualification, you will be expected to demonstrate a certain level of independence in your learning.
 Making a thorough set of notes during lectures and seminars, while carrying out additional reading can provide an excellent base for your assignment tasks.